PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day3.md

 *Video 1.
 Roles in Data Science Teams by AltexSoft.*

-Each Tuesday, you will have the chance to familiarise yourself with the different roles that constitute a professional data team.
-This week focuses on the data scientist.
+Each Wednesday, you will have the chance to familiarise yourself with the different roles that constitute a professional data team.
+This week focuses on the data scientist. __From 15:00-16:00 there will be a guest lecture by Willem van der Geest (Fe1.018)__.
+Afterwards, there is time to for asking questions.

 ### 3.1 Data scientist